Don Bosco Technical College: Junior high school

-The Don Bosco Technical College-Junior High School is a Catholic secondary school, with a population of approximately 1,000 students.
+The Don Bosco Technical College-Junior High School is a Catholic secondary school for boys and girls, with a population of approximately 1,000 students.
 Its entire program is located in the High School Building (formerly the Blessed Philip Rinaldi Building) and the Savio Quadrangle beside the Dona Cecilia Building.

 The technical subjects are offered throughout the four years of Junior High School, with general technology subjects taken during seventh and eighth grades and a chosen specialization in the ninth and tenth grades (based on previous grades and a written placement exam).